firebird631/siis/README.md

 * --cascaded=\<max-timeframe> During fetch process generate the candles of highers timeframe from lowers.
 Default is no. Take care to have entire multiple to fullfill the generated candles.
 * --spec=\<specific-option> Specific fetcher option (exemple STOCK for alphavantage.co fetcher to fetch a stock market).
 * --watcher-only Only watch and save market/candles data into the database.
 No trade and neither paper mode trades are performed.
-* --read-only Don't write market neither candles data to the database.
+* --read-only Don't write OHLCs candles data to the database.
 Default is writing to the database.
 * --fetch Process the data fetcher.
 * --install-market Used only with --fetch to only install the fake market data info to database without trying to fetch anything.
-* --binarize Process to text file to binary conversion for a market (text version of data could be removed on the futur).
+* --binarize Process from text file to binary a conversion, for a market (text version of data could be removed on the futur).
 * --rebuild Rebuild OHLC from the trades/ticks data for a market.
 Need to specify --broker, --market, --timeframe, --from and --to date, --cascaded
-* --optimize Check one ore many market for trades/ticks or OHLCs.
+* --optimize Check one ore many market for trades/ticks or OHLCs, and returns data corruption or gaps (later could propose some fix).
 Need to specify --broker, --market, --timeframe, --from and --to date
 * --sync Synchronize the market data from the broker.
 Need to specify --broker and --market

 You need to define the name of the identity to use.
 This is related to the name defined into the identity.json file.